Paris

 How cold does it actually get?

-Averaged over the past five years, daytime highs are around 7.2°C and night-time lows around 1.9°C. Snow is rare and rarely settles for long.
-Expect a mix of grey, drizzly days and clear, cold, bright ones.
+Averaged over the last five years, daytime highs are around 7.2 °C and night-time lows around 1.9 °C. Snow is rare and rarely settles for long.
+Expect a mix of grey, rainy days and clear, cold, bright ones.

 When exactly do the winter sales take place?

-The Soldes d'hiver begin in early January and run for around four weeks nationwide.
+The Soldes d'hiver begin in early January and run for around four weeks across the whole country.
 Discounts deepen as the weeks go on — the first week is best for choice, the last for prices.

 Should I book museums and restaurants in advance?

 For the major museums, book a timed entry slot online a day or two ahead — it is faster and cheaper.
-For popular bistros, book one to two weeks ahead, and for gastronomic or Michelin-starred restaurants, allow four to eight weeks, particularly on Friday and Saturday evenings.
+For popular bistros, book one to two weeks ahead; for gastronomic or Michelin-starred restaurants, allow four to eight weeks, especially on Friday and Saturday evenings.

 What is best avoided in January?

-The Bateaux-Mouches river cruises still run, but it is cold and exposed on the water — save them for a warmer visit.
-Seine-side picnics are romantic in June and genuinely miserable in January.
-And do not build your day around outdoor markets in the rain; the covered markets (Marché des Enfants Rouges, Marché Beauvau) are a far better choice in winter.
+The Bateaux-Mouches river cruises still run, but it is cold and exposed on the water — save them for a gentler visit.
+Seine-side picnics are romantic in June and genuinely unpleasant in January.
+And do not plan your day around outdoor markets in the rain; covered markets (Marché des Enfants Rouges, Marché Beauvau) are a far better choice in winter.

 Which district should I stay in for a January trip?

-We would happily point you towards Le Marais, Saint-Germain, Palais-Royal or South Pigalle — all central, pleasant to walk, lined with warm cafés and a few métro stops from everything else.
-Tell us about your trip and we will find the street that fits your itinerary.
+We would point you towards Le Marais, Saint-Germain, Palais-Royal or South Pigalle — all central, pleasant to explore on foot, lined with warm cafés and within a few métro stops of everything else.
+Tell us about your trip and we will find you the street that fits your itinerary.

 Ready when you are